 3.3 Use of interactive facilities in VLEs

-The use of VLEs is discussed more fully in a later chapter.
+The use of VLEs is discussed more fully in a later chapter, now archived.
 This section provides a brief overview of possible links between lectures and a VLE.

 One useful mechanism for encouraging students to make full use of their learning in lectures is to set up a discussion board.
-This is easy to do in a VLE, but even a conventional email list can serve the purpose.
-You can post questions on the lecture that follow on directly from its contents and students would be expected to respond.
+This is easy to do in a VLE.
+Alternatively, you could set up a Facebook page specifically for your module.
+But even a conventional email list can serve the purpose.
+You can post questions on the lecture that follow on directly from its content and students would be expected to respond.
 For example, if the lecture was examining market failures, the discussion could be based on particular examples of market failure and possible policy solutions.
 You can ‘require’ students to make a set minimum number of contributions.
 You can log their contributions and decide on an appropriate encouragement or ‘penalty’ for students who do not contribute.

-If you do set up a discussion board, you will have to decide what students can expect of you.
+If you do set up a discussion board or Facebook page, you will have to decide what students can expect of you.
 If you merely ‘pump prime’ it and then expect students to make all the contributions, it can be relatively undemanding in terms of your time.
 If used in this way, it can be a very useful mechanism for promoting a culture of mutual self-help.
+It is important that students clearly understand what use they are expected to make of the medium and what your role is.

 Chat rooms as virtual seminars